rembertmagri/web_csharp/README.md

 ## Dependency Injection

 > To allow the execution of unit tests on each layer, the Unity library was added to the MVC project.
-Dependency injection allows the presentation layer (controllers) to use registered services in runtime, thus enabling the tester to easily decouple the service layer from the presentation layer and use a mock service to reduce the scope of the unit tests.
+Dependency injection (aka Inversion of Control) allows the presentation layer (controllers) to use registered services in runtime, thus enabling the tester to easily decouple the service layer from the presentation layer and use a mock service to reduce the scope of the unit tests.

 > First, Unity was installed via NuGet:
 ![](https://github.com/rembertmagri/web_csharp/blob/master/images/unity_nuget.png?raw=true)